-FORT STEWART, Ga. – The Citizen-Soldiers of the 130th Maneuver Enhancement Brigade, North Carolina National Guard, have a lot on their plates, from civilian careers to responding to emergencies in their state.
+The citizen Soldiers of the 130th Maneuver Enhancement Brigade, North Carolina National Guard, have a lot on their plates, from civilian careers to responding to emergencies in their state.
 But when they received the mission to help the Army Modernization Enterprise assess a future Army formation, they quickly prepared themselves.

-Col. Jerry Baird Jr., commander of the 130th MEB, said it took his Soldiers some quick education to pivot from their civilian jobs to helping the Army modernize, but they were up for the challenge.
+Col. Jerry Baird, Jr., commander of the 130th MEB, said it took his Soldiers some quick education to pivot from their civilian jobs to helping the Army modernize, but that they were up for the challenge.

-When members of the 130th MEB are in North Carolina, they are called upon to help in emergencies and natural disasters.
+When the 130th MEB is in North Carolina, they are called upon to help in the event of emergencies and natural disasters.

 “When the governor dials 911 in North Carolina, the phone rings at the MEB,” Baird said.
 “Because all the military police are there, and the engineers are there.
 All the things that state needs to get through whatever crisis they’re facing is in the MEB.”